Realm-Bot/docs/Realm Modules/vanity-url.md

 3. Enter your desired custom slug (for example, `my-cool-realm`).
 4. Copy your Vanity URL and begin advertising it.

 Once configured, your Vanity URL remains active until you change or disable it.
+Vanity URLs are intended as stable, unlimited links and do not expose the maximum-use and expiration controls available when creating a standard Invite Link.

 ---